JMD1986/SQLite/README.md

 ##Knowing how to properly look through a database is essential if we intend to deal with large amount of info.

-Here are the questions posed to my and how I answered them
+Here are the questions posed to my and how I answered them.

+This is a work in progress.

 ####1) How many users are there?